-• Two Years of Full-Time Work Experience

-Applicants must have a minimum of two years of full-time work experience; the work experience can be in a wide range of areas and is not limited to the field of business.

-• Letter of Recommendation

-Applicants must submit a letter of recommendation from one individual who can write knowledgeably about the applicant's academic background and/or work experience.
+Two Years of Full-Time Work Experience Applicants must have a minimum of two years of full-time work experience; the work experience can be in a wide range of areas and is not limited to the field of business. • Letter of Recommendation Applicants must submit a letter of recommendation from one individual who can write knowledgeably about the applicant's academic background and/or work experience.
 The letter should be formally written.
 Applicants should submit the recommender's first and last name, email address, and phone number including the country code.

 M.Ed.
-Admissions Requirements

-To be accepted to the M.Ed.
-Program in Advanced Teaching as a Degree Student, applicantsmust be 18 years old or older and meet all the admissions requirements at UoPeople as follows:

-• Bachelor's Degree Requirement

-Bachelor's degree diploma/transcript from a US accredited institution or an equivalent degree from an accredited international institution.

-• Proficient in English

-Applicants must show evidence of English Language proficiency (see below).

-\At this time, due to state specific regulations, University of the People is unable to accept applications for admission to our M.Ed.
-Program from applicants residing in Arkansas.

-MSIT Admissions Requirements

-To be accepted to the Master of Science in Information Technology (MSIT) program as a Degree Student, applicants must be 18 years old or older and meet all the admissions requirements as follows:

-• Bachelor's Degree Requirement

-Bachelor's degree diploma/transcript from a US accredited institution or an equivalent degree from an accredited international institution.

-• Proficient in English

-Applicants must show evidence of English Language proficiency (see below).

-• Programming Language Knowledge

-Applicants must show evidence of a working knowledge of at least one programming language obtained from prior coursework, career experience or any other sources.

-• Mathematical Literacy

-Applicants must submit documented proof of successful college-level coursework in either Calculus, Linear Algebra, or Statistics.

-Application Process

-All individuals wishing to apply for acceptance to pursue a Graduate degree program follow thisapplication process.
-Overview of the Application Process - Steps 1 and 2

-Step 1 - UoPeople Foundations Application Process.
-Students must:
+Admissions Requirements To be accepted to the M.Ed.
+Program in Advanced Teaching as a Degree Student, applicantsmust be 18 years old or older and meet all the admissions requirements at UoPeople as follows: - Bachelor's Degree Requirement Bachelor's degree diploma/transcript from a US accredited institution or an equivalent degree from an accredited international institution. - Proficient in English Applicants must show wideness of English Lenguage profision of (ass holes) Applicants must show evidence of English Language proficiency (see below).
+At this time, due to state specific regulations, University of the People is unable to accept applications for admission to our M.Ed.
+Program for applicants residing in Arkansas.
+MSIT Admissions Requirements To be accepted to the Master of Science in Information Technology (MSIT) program as a Degree Student, applicants must be 18 years old or older and meet all the admissions requirements as follows: Bachelor's Degree Requirement Bachelor's degree diploma/transcript from a US accredited institution or an equivalent degree from an accredited international institution. • Proficient in English Applicants must show evidence of English Language proficiency (see below). • Programming Language Knowledge Applicants must show evidence of a working knowledge of at least one programming language obtained from prior coursework, career experience or any other sources. • Mathematical Literacy Applicants must submit documented proof of successful college-level coursework in either Calculus, Linear Algebra, or Statistics.
+Application Process All individuals wishing to apply for acceptance to pursue a Graduate degree program follow thisapplication process.
+Overview of the Application Process - Steps 1 and 2 Step 1 - UoPeople Foundations Application Process.
+Students must: UoPeople Catalog | 2024-2025

-- Pay the \$60 non-refundable application fee. - Complete the online application that requests his or her education history and personal information such as the applicant's name, date of birth, and address.
-The Office of Admissions may request that applicants provide additional information about their education history to supplement the information submitted in the online application.
-The Office of Admissions may request that applicants provide additional information about their educational history to supplement the information submitted in the online application. - Show evidence of English language proficiency (see below).
+UNIVERSITY OF THE PEOPLE The Education Revolution - Pay the \$60 non-refundable application fee. - Complete the online application that requests his or her education history and personal information such as the applicant's name, date of birth, and address.
+The Office of Admissions may request that applicants provide additional information about their education history to supplement the information submitted in the online application. - Show evidence of English language proficiency (see below).